HamMnatsakanyan/damn-vulnerable-defi-solutions/README.md

 This means that we can call any function we want from the flashLoan function.
 So if we make the pool contract to approve the DVT tokens for us, later we can transfer them to our recovery address.

+### Attack Flow

+1. Call flashLoan() with a zero amount (no actual borrowing needed)
+2. For data, encode an approve() call that gives us permission to transfer all the pool's tokens
+3. The pool itself will execute this approval on our behalf
+4. The balance check passes since we didn't take any tokens yet
+5. After the flashLoan completes, use transferFrom() to move all tokens from the pool to our address

 ### Solution

     contract Drainer {